Last Reviewed: December 27, 2021

 Also consider which scale is most important.
 Is it scale in relation to the pedestrian, driver, or even the aerial view?
 Check out our page on urban design theory if you need more help.

 We've written a special page on small town character, but most almost everything in the 13 principles applies to villages as well.

 4. Vistas and pleasing perspectives are important to the feel of a neighborhood.
 Think of a vista as what you see from a certain point on the ground.
 Pleasant vistas are tough to re-create if they have not been considered when placing existing buildings.
 Vistas in a town or an urban area need termination points, or end points.
 As new urbanist theory points out, termination points of a view are ideal locations for important public and civic uses.

 In contrast, a reasonable amount of capital improvement funding or private property improvement can impact some elements of neighborhood character without demolishing buildings or completely altering their exterior elevations.

 Relatively low-pain, low-cost components of your neighborhood image include the following.

 5. Some creative zing is necessary.
 Think of "neighborhood character" as close to the concept of "personality."
 When everything is predictable, even if attractive, it's a little boring.
 Get inventive.

 6. Thoughtful little touches make the difference between boring and spectacular.
 Your motto should be, "A little thoughtfulness goes a long way," but not to the point that the setting looks artificially perfect.
 When most small things are right, neighborhood character receives a boost.

 This means the street signs are in place, litter has been picked up, trash cans are emptied, sidewalks are present and in good repair, and there are healthy-looking flower tubs in the commercial district.
-But don't make it look so "arranged" it seems like an intrusion to enter.
+But don't make it look so "arranged" it seems like an intrusion to enter the museum or theme park.

 7. Buildings must be in good repair.
 That doesn't mean that you need to start stripping off 50-year-old stucco so you can apply vinyl siding.
 It doesn't mean that you replace the aging wood that adds character.